 Cruel Intentions (1999) – filmed in LA and New York City, USA

-Previously, bored rich kid Sebastian Valmont has made a bet with his cruel step-sister Kathryn (Sarah Michelle Gellar): If he manages to sleep with Annette, the daughter of the headmaster at their school, before the end of summer break, he also gets to sleep with Katheryn – the only girl he can never have.
-If Kathryn wins, she gets Sebastian's most valued possession: his vintage 1959 Jaguar Roadster.
+Previously, bored rich kid Sebastian Valmont has made a bet with his cruel step-sister Kathryn (Sarah Michelle Gellar): If he manages to sleep with Annette before the end of summer break, he also gets to sleep with Katheryn – the only girl he can never have.
+If Kathryn wins, she gets Sebastian's most valued possession – his 1959 vintage car Jaguar Roadster.

 But as Sebastian plays his game with Annette, something totally unknown to him suddenly takes over control.
 He is falling in love…